roytang/blog/content/post/2020/08/weeknotes-08-30/index.md

 - Huh, I guess I kind of paused Uncharted 4 for most of the week, not sure why.
 I should get back to it.
 - I started re-playing Super Mario 3D Land (on the 3DS) lately, mostly to stave off my desire to get a Nintendo Switch (prices are still inflated here due to supply issues!).
 I had forgotten a lot about this game, so even when I finished the first 8 worlds and rescued Princess Peach, I was pleasantly surprised to find there were another 8 "special" worlds to play!
 - watched the video game history documentary **High Score** on Netflix.
 Pretty good, although there's some Dragon Quest erasure going on in the RPG episode!
 - watched **Bill and Ted Face the Music**, this was a most excellent sequel.
 I found the start a bit clunky (I always find it awkward watching characters be awkward), but the rest of it was a fun and sweet adventure that echoed elements of both of the first two movies.
 A lot of the time travel stuff didn't make any sense if you sat down and thought about it, but I was smiling through a lot of it.
-Little Billie and Theda are great!
+Little Billie and Theda were great!

+    {{< photos >}}

 - also watched **Superman: Man of Tomorrow**, the first entry in the new DC animated universe (following the reboot at the end of Justice League Dark: Apokolips).
 Yet another Superman origin story here.
 Not too happy with this one.
 Not fond of the animated style, and the writing and plot seemed weird at many points.
 I felt like there could have been a better way to resolve the whole situation with the big bad that felt more "Superman"-like, and the movie doesn't seem to earn the monicker "Man of Tomorrow" for the hero.
 - for one reason or another, I also ended up watching a few standup specials on Amazon Prime.
 A couple from Craig Ferguson, and one from Jimmy Yang.
 - Cobra Kai is now on Netflix!
 Yet another thing to add to the ever-increasing backlog.